DandDsRTT/rtt-library/tuning/README.md

 plus a tuning map for that temperament, and a tuning scheme, returns the damages to each of the targeted intervals.

+Note: for all-interval tuning schemes, it is impossible to return an infinitely-long list of damages to all intervals.
+Instead, the damages to the primes will be returned.

 ```
 In      meantoneM = "[⟨1 1 0] ⟨0 1 4]⟩";
         quarterCommaGeneratorsTuningMap = "⟨1200.000 696.578]";